Biot–Savart law

 In physics, specifically electromagnetism, the Biot–Savart law (/ˈbiːoʊ səˈvɑr/ or /ˈbjoʊ səˈvɑr/) is an equation describing the magnetic field generated by a constant electric current.
 It relates the magnetic field to the magnitude, direction, length, and proximity of the electric current.

-The Biot–Savart law is fundamental to magnetostatics, playing a role similar to that of Coulomb's law in electrostatics.
+The Biot–Savart law is fundamental to magnetostatics.
+It is valid in the magnetostatic approximation and consistent with both Ampère's circuital law and Gauss's law for magnetism.
 When magnetostatics does not apply, the Biot–Savart law should be replaced by Jefimenko's equations.
-The law is valid in the magnetostatic approximation, and consistent with both Ampère's circuital law and Gauss's law for magnetism.
-It is named after Jean-Baptiste Biot and Félix Savart, who discovered this relationship in 1820.
+The law is named after Jean-Baptiste Biot and Félix Savart, who discovered this relationship in 1820.

 Equation

+In the following equations, it is assumed that the medium is not magnetic (e.g., vacuum).
+This allows for straightforward derivation of magnetic field B, while the fundamental vector here is H.